-Sign at pet store reads "If customers shout 'Diaoyu Islands belong to China' will be given a 10% discount."
+Red banner indicates "Boycott Japanese Products!
+Diaoyu Islands belong to China!"
 Source: Yves Tiberghien political behavior and eagerly participate.
 Finally, it must be said that anti-Japan protests have sometimes become vectors for larger frustrations against economic inequality, against the growing arrogance of the rich class toward the common people, toward corruption and toward a sense of weaker governance in the waning days of the Hu/Wen regime.